zbirenbaum/SealFaceRecognition/README.md

 Otherwise, open a SEPARATE terminal, make sure the probe photos are in the Download folder and run:
 ```
 cd ~/Downloads
-scp -i kingram_id_rsa.txt -r YOUR_PROBE_FOLDER kingram@gpu-1.colgate.edu:/data/kingram_workspace/SealFaceRecognition/data/unprocessed/probe
+scp -i kingram_id_rsa.txt -r probe_folder_test kingram@gpu-1.colgate.edu:/data/kingram_workspace/SealFaceRecognition/data/unprocessed/probe
 ```
-2. On the terminal connected to AWS, run `sh ./generatePrediction.sh YOUR_PROBE_FOLDER` to run the recognition model on your probe data.
+2. On the terminal connected to AWS, run `sh ./generatePrediction.sh` to run the recognition model on your probe data.
 It will output a result.json file that you will use to open the GUI.
 3. Back on the Desktop terminal, run
 ```
 cd ~/Downloads